| |

 More About Wales:

-Click below to Visit Wales:
+Click below to Visit Wales and practice common phrases in Welsh:

 Thanks for reading my guide to English sayings heard only in Wales!
-Please share this post πŸ™‚
+Please share this post ๐Ÿ™‚

-Like this Welsh Phrases Post?
+Like this Welsh Phrases Slang Post?
 Share It!

 pin image for phrases you hear in Wales, sayings in South Wales